Get your next remote job on LaraJobs.

 This advanced method lets you sort the results based on the difference between the updated_at and created_at timestamps.
 Handy, right?

-Use reorder() to unorder what’s been ordered
+Use reorder() to unorder what’s already been ordered

 If you need to undo the ordering of a query you are building based on some condition, you can use the reorder() method: